torch2424/assemblyscript-website/src/environment.md

 # Environment

-A WebAssembly environment is more limited than a usual browser environment.
-AssemblyScript tries to fill the gaps by reimplementing commonly known functionality, besides providing direct access to WebAssembly instructions through built-ins.
+A WebAssembly environment is more limited than a usual browser environment, but AssemblyScript tries to fill the gaps by reimplementing commonly known functionality, besides providing direct access to WebAssembly instructions through built-ins.

 ## Standard library